Makuwe/zero_day/README.md

-This file is mandatory in projects
+This is the important file in every project